 Being accused of a crime such as Indecent Exposure does not necessarily mean you are guilty of said crime.

 There are many factual and legal issues that must be investigated and evaluated.
 Because of the complexities and penalties associated with an Indecent Exposure charge, it is imperative that you speak with an experienced criminal trial lawyer right away.

-If you or someone you know has been accused of an Indecent Exposure in the Pinellas County or surrounding areas, it is very important that you contact an experienced sex crimes attorney immediately.
+If you or someone you know has been accused of an Indecent Exposure in Pinellas County or any of the the surrounding areas, it is very important that you contact an experienced sex crimes defense attorney immediately.
 Our team of attorneys, investigators and experts are highly experienced in defending sex crimes and will begin building your defense today.

 Contact us for a free analysis of your case at our local office located in Clearwater, Florida.
-Contact Powers Sellers & Finkelstein, PLC today at (727) 531-2926 to learn about your legal options if you have been accused of Traveling to Meet a Minor.
+Contact Powers Sellers & Finkelstein, PLC today at 727-531-2926 to learn about your legal options if you have been accused of Indecent Exposure.
 Start building your defense immediately!